-Testing winter jackets requires cold temperatures, wind, and snowy weather.
-We tested across North America, but primarily in California's Sierra Nevada and in the early months of Idaho and Wyoming's winter.
+Testing winter jackets requires cold temperatures, wind, snow, and rainy weather.
+We tested across North America, primarily in the mountain towns of Jackson Hole and Mammoth Lakes.
 We also spent time in Upstate New York's dreary autumn shoulder season.
 When exciting new jackets came out before the weather was truly frigid, we jumped on a motorcycle to crank the wind chill up and jumped in the shower to test waterproofing.
 During our months of testing, we endured temperatures below zero, whiteout conditions and every type of precipitation, from rain to heavy snow to light powder.

 Warmth was tested by wearing each jacket in sub-zero temperatures in the Rocky Mountains until the testers just couldn't stand the cold any longer.
 Jackets that helped our testers stay warm for longer and in colder temperatures were scored higher.
 Jackets were worn side-by-side and by each tester to ensure a comprehensive and accurate comparison of the warmth, fit, and comfort of each jacket during extended sessions of team-testing.

 We tested for weather resistance in real winter conditions, ranging from wet snow and rain in the Northeast to blowing snow and bitter cold storms in the Rockies.
 This helped us understand how much precipitation each fabric could handle before soaking through.
 We looked for any signs of water penetrating the jacket, as well as closely inspecting seams and zippers for flaws.
 When in doubt, we hopped in the shower to make sure a jacket's performance matched its claims.